project-koios/info/README.md

 ## Citing Evidence

 When addressing the topics on this page, I will link directly to sources in the text, as I have done in this opening section.
 At the bottom of this page, you can find a list of sources that are referenced, broken up by section.
-If you find contradictory evidence, if you notice any errors or biases in my sources that are not addressed, if you find the linked papers to be behind a paywall, or if any of the links become broken, please email [project-koios@protonmail.com](mailto:project-koios@protonmail.com).
+If you find contradictory evidence, if you notice any errors or biases in my sources that are not addressed, if you find the linked papers to be behind a paywall, or if any of the links become broken, please email [titanp@pm.me](mailto:titanp@pm.me).

 ### [Sources and Data References](#sources-and-data-1)